 In 2013, Ghana was the first country in Sub-Saharan Africa to attain the Millennium Development Goal (MDG) of halving poverty.
 However, poverty continues to be pervasive in Ghana’s rural areas.
 Further, Ghana has significant regional differences in poverty, with the northern, upper east and upper west regions reporting poverty rates exceeding half of the population.

 This persistent rural poverty has had dire consequences for families’ nutrition.
 In 2019, about one in five children under five years of age in Ghana were stunted, and one in ten were underweight.
 In Ghana’s northern region, the prevalence of stunting in 2017 was 33 percent, almost twice the national average.
-This high burden of malnutrition affects children’s education outcomes, cognitive development as well as physical growth.
+This high burden of malnutrition affects children’s education outcomes, cognitive development and physical growth.

-Direct mobile phone communication through an Interactive Voice Response (IVR) platform may help to expand the impacts of the RING project by seeking to improve poor and vulnerable families’ nutrition.
+Direct mobile phone communication through an Interactive Voice Response (IVR) platform may help to expand the nutrition-related impacts of the LEAP 1000 project.
 While communication on its own will not improve nutrition and reduce poverty, understanding its contributions to these broader efforts can improve its impact in ongoing and future programming.

-The study is measuring the intervention’s impacts on household income, household expenditures on water, sanitation and hygiene, spending on food, and dietary diversity as well as children’s nutrition-related outcomes such as weight and height and incidence of illness.
+The study measures the impacts of the IVR messaging on household income, household expenditures on water, sanitation and hygiene, spending on food, and dietary diversity as well as children’s nutrition-related outcomes such as weight and height and incidence of illness.
+The team is also testing whether communication can sustain resilience in terms of nutritional outcomes during the COVID-19 pandemic.

-The USAID Country Development Cooperation Strategy (CDCS) has an overall goal of supporting Ghana to increase self-reliance with all citizens living a healthy and productive life.
-Current inequalities biased against Northern Ghana require a systematic approach that takes these inequalities into account.
-This is particularly important as the adverse effects of the COVID-19 shock is likely to linger on and exacerbate spatial inequality.
+The USAID Country Development Cooperation Strategy (CDCS) has an overall goal of supporting Ghana to increase self-reliance and a healthy and productive life for all citizens.
+Current inequalities biased against households in Northern Ghana require a systematic approach that takes these inequalities into account.
+This is particularly important as the adverse effects of the COVID-19 pandemic are likely to linger on and exacerbate spatial inequality.

 Ghana Statistical Service (GSS)